OlekSt/Fabike/Testing.md

 Wesbite visitors:
 - First time website visitor:

-    * I want to get a clear idea what the website is about
+User story: I want to get a clear idea what the website is about

     Testing:
     - Open the home page, scroll it down